 For certain serious charges, magistrate court judges are not authorized to set bond.
 For those charges, bond must instead be set by a Superior Court judge.
 Read more about those charges here.

 At a Preliminary Hearing, the Magistrate Court judge determines whether he or she believes that there is probable cause to believe that the defendant being charged committed the offense for which he or she has been arrested.
-If the judge determines that probable cause does exist, the case is then “bound over,” or transferred, to the appropriate court (State Court for misdemeanor offenses, and Superior Court for felonies – read more about these courts below).
+If the judge determines that probable cause does exist, the case is then "bound over," or transferred, to Superior Court.
+Once a case is bound over, the District Attorney's office will determine whether the case warrants further prosecution.

 At a preliminary hearing, you have the right to have an attorney present with you.
 Witnesses testify before the judge, and your attorney gets the opportunity to cross examine them.
 This can be extremely helpful in later criminal court proceedings, because it gives your attorney an opportunity to learn more about what the State is alleging, and also forces witnesses to testify under oath so that, if their stories change later, that may be used against them.
 Learn more about what happens at a Preliminary Hearing here.

-At preliminary hearings, Magistrate Court judges may also reconsider the issue of bond, which makes it all the more important that you hire a Georgia Criminal Defense Lawyer who can make a compelling argument on your behalf.
+At preliminary hearings, Magistrate Court judges may also reconsider the issue of bond, which makes it even more important that you hire a Georgia Criminal Defense Lawyer who can make a compelling argument on your behalf.
 Questions about Preliminary Hearings?
 Call me today.

 The DeKalb County Magistrate Court holds Preliminary Hearings twice per day Monday through Friday.
 These occur at 9 a.m. and 1 p.m.